 Epilepsy is one of the world’s most common serious brain disorders.
 Approximately 200,000 Queenslanders (3-4% of our population) will acquire epilepsy during their lifetime.
-Anyone at anytime can be diagnosed with epilepsy; however those under the age of 5 and over 55 are the most common.
+Anyone at any time can be diagnosed with epilepsy; however, those under the age of 5 and over 60 are the most common.

 Epilepsy can impact their lives, creating barriers to employment, education, socialising and participating in the community.
 These barriers are often a result of a lack of community understanding of epilepsy and the different types of seizures.